 CVE-2026-23843 Overview

-CVE-2026-23843 is an Insecure Direct Object Reference (IDOR) vulnerability affecting teklifolustur_app, a web-based PHP application designed for creating, managing, and tracking client quotes.
-The vulnerability exists in the offer view functionality, where authenticated users can manipulate the offer_id parameter to access offers belonging to other users.
-This flaw stems from missing authorization checks that should verify the requested offer belongs to the currently authenticated user.
+CVE-2026-23843 is an Insecure Direct Object Reference (IDOR) vulnerability in teklifolustur_app, a web-based PHP application for creating, managing, and tracking client quotes.
+The flaw resides in the offer view functionality.
+Authenticated users can manipulate the offer_id parameter to access offers that belong to other users.
+The root issue is the absence of authorization checks that verify whether the requested offer belongs to the currently authenticated user.
+Commit dd082a134a225b8dcd401b6224eead4fb183ea1c contains the patch.
+The vulnerability is classified under CWE-639: Authorization Bypass Through User-Controlled Key.

 Critical Impact